MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Add-RD-Web-and-Gateway-server-to-the-RDS-deployment.md

 ---
 title: Add RD Web and Gateway server to the RDS deployment
-Description: Provides steps for installing the RD Web and Gateway servers in an RDS deployment. ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: Provides steps for installing the RD Web and Gateway servers in an RDS deployment. ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na